The admissions process

 - Check if they are required to submit written work and submit their work by 10 November to the admitting college

-These are strict deadlines and you will be severely disadvantaged if you do not complete these steps above.
+These are strict deadlines and your application will be severely disadvantaged if you do not complete these steps above.

 All applicants must submit an application through UCAS, the Universities and Colleges Admissions Service.
 Make sure you give yourself plenty of time to complete your UCAS application!
 If you need help with your form, UCAS have created a handy guide to filling in your application.